btcpayserver/btcpayserver-doc/docs/CustomIntegration.md

 ## Note

-BTCPay Server has an API compatible with Bitpay; changing your e-commerce application from Bitpay to BTCPay should take minimal effort.
+BTCPay Server has an API compatible with Bitpay; changing your e-commerce application from Bitpay to BTCPay Server should take minimal effort.

 You can read the full API documentation [on Bitpay's website](https://bitpay.com/api#resource-Invoices).

-There is only one difference: Bitpay only allows one account for one merchant, BTCPay allows a user to manage multiple stores.
+There is only one difference: Bitpay only allows one account for one merchant, BTCPay Server allows a user to manage multiple stores.

 ## Modal Checkout